epiccoinio/Epic/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/northern-qt (GUI, 32-bit) or bin/32/northernd (headless, 32-bit)
+- bin/32/epic-qt (GUI, 32-bit) or bin/32/epicd (headless, 32-bit)
-- bin/64/northern-qt (GUI, 64-bit) or bin/64/northernd (headless, 64-bit)
+- bin/64/epic-qt (GUI, 64-bit) or bin/64/epicd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run northern-qt.exe.
+Unpack the files into a directory, and then run epic-qt.exe.

 ### OSX